Youth Bursary: Alliyah Enyo, Lorenzo Rangoni Robertson and Niamh Hughes

-The studio visits continued in the afternoon when Dannii met the staff team to talk about her the recent work she has been doing and her desire to start to learn the casting process.
+The studio visits continued in the afternoon when Dannii met the staff team to talk about her the recent work she had been doing and her desire to start to learn the casting process.

 Niamh and Lorenzo met with the staff team to discuss their research and the development of their work over the last few weeks.
-Niamh spoke about the research she has been doing at the national Museum of Scotland and Lorenzo talked about the ideas behind his practice and the costumes and masks he is making for an upcoming performance.
+Niamh spoke about the research she has been doing at the national Museum of Scotland and Lorenzo talked about the ideas behind his practice and the costumes and masks he was making for an upcoming performance.

 You can find out more about Hanna Tuulikki’s work here

 The group embarked upon learning new skills.
 They joined a group of fellow artists on the School of Sideways Sculpture, a ten-week course that gives them the chance to learn techniques and test different creative approaches to sculptural ceramics.
-The course is led by Charlotte Barker and comprises of five weeks of artist-led workshops and five weeks of studio time to enable them to explore their own ideas with the support of Charlotte.
+The course was led by Charlotte Barker and comprised of five weeks of artist-led workshops and five weeks of studio time to enable them to explore their own ideas with the support of Charlotte.

 Alliyah and Danni were also inducted into the Metal Workshop by the artist and ESW Technician Emma Hislop.
 Emma is an expert in the art of all things metal and introduced them to the equipment and the possibilities this material presents.